InterNetX/domainstudio-multiplexer/README.md

 ### Usage of the Proxy as Client

-The client can connect to the Proxies: ws://hostanme:portname/dsws and will get it's own message queue.
+The client can connect to the Proxies: ws://hostanme:port/dsws and will get its own message queue.
-Afterwards the client can send a json parsable domainstudio-request as specified in: https://help.internetx.com/display/APIADDITIONALDE/DomainStudio+Guide For each request the Client will be forwarded the direct REST-response and will get the websocket-gates messages back.
+Afterwards, the client can send a JSON parsable domainstudio-request as specified in: https://help.internetx.com/display/APIADDITIONALDE/DomainStudio+Guide For each request, the Client will be forwarded the direct REST response and will get the WebSocket-gates messages back.
 For example passing
 ```
 {